Where to stay in Queenstown (the best areas and hotels)

 So, this list might look a little different to other round ups of top Queenstown accommodation.
 I have stayed at some of these places.
 For others, I know of their reputation from my years in the New Zealand travel industry.
 For the rest, I have sifted through all the accommodation available to find the places that aren’t owned by investors.

-A guide to the best areas to stay in Queenstown
+The best areas to stay in Queenstown (at a glance)

 If you’re struggling to decide where to stay in Queenstown, here is a quick breakdown of the key areas.